Disclosure: This page may contain affiliate links. Clicking through for additional information or to make a purchase may result in a small commission.

 I have tried to think of ways to approach what has been unfolding in the literary world.
 Famous authors have spoken out of turn.
 They have tried, and are probably successful, in spreading harmful misinformation about gender, identity, and the trans and nonbinary community.
 Those authors and minds will not get a mention in this article.
-They can fucking choke on their millions of dollars earnt with hate speech.

 Today’s post is about celebrating the amazing and beautiful voices in literature.
 There are so many authors and publishers honouring trans and nonbinary stories and this is just one book of many.

 Nonbinary was edited by Micah Rajunov and Scott Duane.
 Micah and Scott are advocates, writers, and researchers.
 They lend their own stories to the anthology with countless other trans, queer, and nonbinary voices.
 It was humbling to read their stories.

 Riki Wilchins says it best in the Forward of the anthology:

 If I am nonbinary, can feminism – the politics of women – still represent me?
 Can I enter women-only spaces, or men-only meetings?
 Can I be gay, straight, or bisexual?
 Here language fails, the entire discourse on gayness and sexual orientation collapses?p. xii